Omegapoint-Norge-Academy/secure-by-design/SalesClient/README.md

 This part of the course will guide you through how you can create a secure client using C# and .NET 9.
 We use the OAuth2 and OpenID Connect standards and the backend for frontend (BFF) pattern.

-The content is divided into four parts.
+The content is divided into five steps.
 Step one is by far the most work intensive

-# Part 0
+# Initial setup

 Start by going to the [Server.0-starting-point](Server.0-starting-point) project.
-This is the project you will start from.
+This is the project you will start from in step 1.

 To run the solution two parts need to run:

 - Run the SalesApi in its completed version in the background
+  - That is the project located at `/SalesApi/completed/SalesApi.completed.csproj`
-- To start the client including the BFF, just run the SalesClient/Server project.
-This will also start the frontend.
+- To start the client, including the BFF, just run the `/SalesClient/Server` project.
+For example when starting out, you will run the `Server.0-starting-point`-project.
+This will also start the frontend automatically.

+Whenever you make code changes, you will need to rebuild the client project.
+However, as we will not be making any changes to the SalesApi, you can keep it running in the background throughout this part of the workshop.

-# Part 1 - Login and Logout
+# Step 1 - Login and Logout

+Start coding in the folder named `0-starting-point`.
+The folder named `1-login-and-logout` contains the suggested solution _after_ completing Step 1.

 ## Dependencies

-Install the following dependencies using Nuget
+Install the following dependencies using NuGet:

 - IdentityModel
 - Microsoft.AspNetCore.Authentication.OpenIdConnect